aceC0der/JavaScript-Exercise/README.md

 # JavaScript Exercise

-This repository contains a JavaScript solution for the Codility problem on iterations.
-The problem is part of the lessons provided by Codility for programmers.
+This repository contain JavaScript solutions for the Codility problems.

 ## Problem Description